 We conduct several experiments to examine the direct and general equilibrium effects on welfare along the transition for the case of replacing stamp duty with a property tax.
-To explore the direct effect of replacing stamp duty with a property tax, we fix house and rental prices, p and p^r , at their baseline steady state levels and simulate existing households forward for 11 periods.
-As prices are fixed, purchase and rental markets do not clear in every period, with excess demand in the purchase market and excess supply in the rental market.
-The welfare effects on existing households are presented in the first two columns of the table above.
-A comparison with the results in Table 10 for the property tax experiment suggests that with fixed prices renters gain less and homeowners lose less on average.
-Such differences reflect the general equilibrium effect coming from endogenous changes in prices over the transition as shown in Figure 9.
-A smaller welfare gain for renters is driven by the fixed rental price as compared with the lower equilibrium rental prices, while a smaller welfare loss for owners results from being able to upsize or downsize at the lower fixed house price.
-Nevertheless, the results suggest that the direct effect accounts for the majority of the welfare changes for existing households.
-In particular, the overall average welfare change is similar as in the property tax experiment.
+To explore the direct effect of replacing stamp duty with a property tax, we fix house and rental prices, p and p^r , at their baseline steady-state levels and simulate existing households forward for 11 periods.1 As prices are fixed, purchase and rental markets do not clear in every period, with excess demand in the purchase market and excess supply in the rental market.
+The welfare effects on existing households are presented in the first panel of Table C-3.
+A comparison with the results in Table 10 for the property tax

-41The choice of 11 periods is because the transition from the baseline steady state to the property tax counterfactual steady state takes 11 periods.
+1The choice of 11 periods is because the transition from the baseline steady state to the property tax counterfactual steady state takes 11 periods.
 As prices are fixed, the policy functions needed for simulation are unchanged from period to period.